pmjones/php-framework-benchmarks/README.md

 This project attempts to benchmark the baseline level of responsiveness of various web-application frameworks to discover the overhead involved in using each one.

+The previous version of this project is at Google Code here: <http://code.google.com/p/web-framework-benchmarks/>.
+This version supersedes the previous version at Google Code.

 Benchmarking Server Setup
 =========================